tbaccata/amica/README.md

 - Processed data can be downloaded in a developed **amica format** which can also be used as input
 - Experimental design mapping samples to conditions
 - Contrast matrix file for group comparisons in case of MaxQuant, FragPipe or custom upload
-- specification file for mapping relevant columns in case of custom file upload
+- Specification file for mapping relevant columns in case of custom file upload

 ### Outputs

 - Analyzed data downloadable as **amica format**
 - Almost all plots prduced by plotly (hover over plot and download plot as svg or png with the camera icon)
-- All plots have customizable plot parameters (width, height, file format)
+- All plots have customizable plot parameters (width, height, file format, etc.)
-- Data tables
+- Downloadable data tables

 ### Analysis options

 - Remove decoys and proteins only identified by site (MaxQuant)
 - Filter on minimum peptide count and spectral count values
 - Filter on minimum valid values per group
-- Select intensities to
+- Select intensities to:
-- (Re-)normalize intensities (VSN, Quantile, Median)
+- (Re-)normalize intensities (VSN, Quantile, Median centering)
 - Imputate missing values from normal distribution or replace them by constant value (useful for pilots)